pbjer/note-server/README.md

 This express app has the following features:

-- Oauth signin with Google
+- OAuth signin with Google
 - Create, read, update, and delete your notes
 - Optional query parameters to sort and filter notes